Follow these simple steps for a greener, healthier lawn next spring!

 Core aeration alleviates compaction, encourages the uptake of nutrients and oxygen and helps to breakdown thatch.
 It is recommended to core aerate cool season turf species in the fall and warm season grasses in the spring.
 An excellent time to overseed is directly after aeration.

-Thatch is a layer of living and dead stems, roots and crowns that develop between the green vegetation and the soil surface.
 Thatch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
-The best time to dethatch a cool-season lawn is early fall or early spring and a warm-season lawn in early summer.
+The best time to dethatch a cool-season grass is early fall or spring and warm-season grass in early summer.
 For small areas, use a metal rake to pull the thatch out of the lawn.
-For large lawns, a power dethatcher can be used.
+For large lawns, rent a power dethatcher from your local garden center.

 Browse our list of articles for more Fall lawn and gardening tips.